jadorno/site-jennifer/_pages/experience.md

 ---
-permalink: /academic/
+permalink: /experience/
 classes: wide
 ---

+# Curriculum Vitae

-A PDF version of this document can be retrieved [here](http://jadorno.com/docs/cv.pdf).
+A pdf version of this document can be retrieved [here](http://jadorno.com/docs/cv.pdf).

 ## Education